 A continuous improvement ergonomics process delivers clear, significant, measurable ROI.
 A dig-in-your-heels approach produces huge costs and enormous waste.
 Period.
 No ROI.

-I’m confident that had the employers mentioned above been using tools like JET™ and ErgoAdvocate® in their ergonomics process, they wouldn’t be experiencing “ergonomic injury claims gone wild.”
+I’m confident that had the employers mentioned above been using tools like Ergoweb Enterprise™ to manage their ergonomics process, they wouldn’t be experiencing “ergonomic injury claims gone wild.”
 Instead, they’d be on the path to operational excellence, optimizing human and organizational performance and well-being.
-Now that’s ergonomics.